Franky1/Streamlit-Tempfile-Test/README.md

-# Streamlit-Tempfile-Test
+# Streamlit Tempfile Test

-Streamlit project to test the behaviour of Python tempfile on Streamlit Cloud
+Streamlit project to test the behaviour of Python `tempfile` standard library module on Streamlit Cloud